OZI-Project/docs/api/ozi_build.rst

 ``requires``
 """"""""""""

-A list of other packages from PyPI that this package needs.
+A list of other packages from :term:`PyPI` that this package needs.
 Each package may be followed by a version specifier like ``(>=4.1)`` or ``>=4.1``, and/or an `environment marker <https://www.python.org/dev/peps/pep-0345/#environment-markers>`_ after a semicolon.
 For example: